Antarctica's only gull species, taking what they can find on the coldest continent

 Like most gulls, kelp gulls are omnivores and will eat whatever they can find!
 Their bills are powerful, and they make short work of any carcasses that they find.
 They can also take small prey if the opportunity presents itself, and kelp gulls will often be found around nesting colonies of other birds where they can take unattended live chicks as well as scavenging on any that perish.

-Highlights where the Kelp Gull can be seen
+Spots where the Kelp Gull can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.